uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/1-language-overview.md

 print(square(-4)) # Will print 16
 ```

 The above function is declared again using the keyword `def` and given the name `square`.
-Square takes an integer `n` as input and then returns that integer raised to the second power.
+ACcording to its docstring, `square` takes an integer `n` as input and then returns that integer raised to the second power.
 Here we see an explicit `return` statement that will return the integer result.

 #### Checkpoint

 Copy and paste the function into the terminal.
-Press Enter (Return) until `ipython3` recognizes that you are done entering input.
+Press `enter` (or `return`) until `ipython3` recognizes that you are done entering input.
 Then try calling the function as shown above with different values.

 ## Next Steps